 What’s Life Like After a Gastrectomy?

 This is major surgery, so it’ll take some time for you to feel better.
-You’ll be in the hospital for about 4 days.
+Your hospital stay will depend on the type of gastrectomy performed.

 For the first few days, you won’t be able to eat any food.
 Then you’ll be on a clear liquid diet.
 This gives your digestive tract a chance to heal.
 Instead, you’ll be fed through an IV in your vein or a catheter (tube) that goes into your belly.
 After about a week, you should be ready to start a light diet again.

 Because your stomach is smaller now, be prepared to make some changes to how you eat:

 Small meals throughout the day.
 Six small meals will be easier for you to digest than three large ones.

 Drink and eat at different times.
 Have fluids 1 hour before or after meals instead of during them.

 Watch your fiber intake.
 High-fiber foods like beans, lentils, and whole grains can fill you up too fast.
 Add them back slowly.

 Take a supplement.
 Some nutrients like iron, calcium, and vitamins B12 and D are harder for your body to absorb from food after a gastrectomy.
 Your doctor may do blood tests to check these levels.
 If they’re low, you may need to start taking a supplement.

 You could get what’s called dumping syndrome.
 When your small intestine has to digest a large amount of food at once, you may throw up or have nausea, cramps, or diarrhea.
 Many people notice these symptoms within an hour of eating.